 - What if (my boss, my neighbors, the PTA) finds out?

-Because emotions are riding high, I would expect that clients only hear about 50% of what I tell them; and of that, they only comprehend about 50%.
-How do I know this?
+Because emotions are riding high, we would expect that clients only hear about 50% of what we tell them; and of that, they only comprehend about 50%.
+How do we know this?
 It's borne out by the number of times a client asks me, "How do I make my Chapter 13 payment?"
-This, despite the fact that we provide detailed instructions in a form we hand the client and in an email we send the client with filing information.
+This, despite the fact that we provide detailed instructions in a form we hand the client and in an email, we send the client with filing information.
 We hear that question and many others repeatedly, even though we discuss these issues at various times and in various forms from the initial consultation through the meeting of creditors and beyond.

 Chapter 13 is not easy to learn and not easy to carry out.
 A lot of things happen along the way that could derail a case.
 And sometimes, cases are filed even when we know they will never reach discharge.
 Here's why:

 Many Chapter 13s are filed to stop a foreclosure or some other unwanted event like a car repossession or trial on a lawsuit over a debt.
 Often, the clients don't come to us until the very last minute when they're out of options.
 Unfortunately, we don't have as much time as we'd like to give the client's financials a thorough review before the case must be filed.
 That has to wait until later when we're gathering all of the information needed for the bankruptcy schedules.
 Sometimes, it's not until we have access to the particulars on income and expenses that we see that the clients just can't afford to keep the house or the later model car.

 This was never more true than with the clients who were caught up in the housing crisis, beginning about 2008.
 Many had been approved for exotic mortgages, adjustable rates and payments that dwarfed the rest of their disposable income.
 Despite the odds, however, they almost always wanted to go forward.
 "After all," they'd say, "the bank approved me.
 I should be able to make these payments.
 I just need time to catch up."